 INSHS has been involved in the EOSC and in the Open Science discussion from the beginning.
 Nevertheless, at the researcher level, there might be some knowledge about FAIR data principles, but the EOSC is rather not known.
 In terms of FAIRisation of data, projects have been conducted in the context of RDA, but FAIRisation remains the largest challenge.

-Many of the EOSC related activities are channeled through Huma-Num.
+Many of the EOSC related activities are channeled through Huma-Num and OpenEdition.
 There is a strong interest to integrate existing services of the French community into the EOSC portal, and these activities are e.g. part of the EOSC-Pillar, SSHOC and TRIPLE participation of INSHS.
+OpenEdition and Huma-Num are also coordinating OPERAS, the European Research Infrastructure for the development of open scholarly communication in the social sciences and humanities, which has also a strong link with the EOSC.

 7.1 INSHS EOSC project participation

-EOSC-Pillar, TRIPLE, SSHOC, GO-FAIR, OpenAIRE
+EOSC-Pillar, TRIPLE (coordinated by Huma-Num), SSHOC, GO-FAIR, OpenAIRE, EOSC Working Group (Architecture)

 7.2 INSHS EOSC interests

 FAIRisation of data

+DMPs

 Trusted repositories

-Training
+Training/ involvement of researchers

 Service uptake into the EOSC portal, connection of catalogs of services on EOSC level (e.g. connection with Opidor)

+Controlled vocabularies

 8. INSIS